-The Ban Ki-moon Centre for Global Citizens is an independent nonprofit organization under Austrian law.
-The Centre was founded in 2017 and is co-chaired by Ban Ki-moon, UN Secretary-General from 2007 – 2016 and by Heinz Fischer, President of the Republic of Austria from 2004 – 2016.
+The Ban Ki-moon Centre for Global Citizens is a Quasi-International Organization based in Vienna, Austria.
+The Centre was established in January 2018 and is co-chaired by Ban Ki-moon (Secretary-General of the UN 2007 – 2016) and by Heinz Fischer (President of the Republic of Austria 2004 – 2016).

 “Be inspired to go out in the world and to work not only for the betterment of your own country, but the betterment of humankind.
 Be a global citizen.
 Act with passion and compassion.
 Help us to make the world safer and more sustainable today and for the generations that will follow.
 That is our moral responsibility.” – Ban Ki-moon

 Today on February 21st, 2020, the Ban Ki-moon Centre for Global Citizens is pleased to officially launch its second collaborative online ...Read More

 The first BKMC x UNESCO APCEIU collaborative online course is still available on GCED Online Campus!

 The first collaborative online course project by BKMC and UNESCO APCEIU, “Becoming Global Citizens for a Sustainable Society,” introduced us the ...Read More

 Today, BKMC Co-chair Ban Ki-moon, former Secretary-General of United Nations, joined a Live Conversation in The SDG Academy edX Online Course “Conversations with Global Leaders.” ...Read More

 On February 18th, BKMC CEO Monika Froehler made an official visit to the International Atomic Energy Agency (IAEA) headquarters in Vienna and met with IAEA Director ...Read More